Jostoph/AMT-project-01/README.md

 Our application is called **The Black Market**, it is a simplified online shop (extremely simplified) that is accessible by creating an account on it.
-After you are logged in you can start browsing through a set of *fake products*, and them to your shopping cart and order them.
+After you are logged in you can start browsing through a set of *fake products*, and them to your shopping cart and order (or cancel) them.
 Nothing to pay, but you wont get them anyway ;)

 You can take a look at your account and see your order history.
 There you have the possibility to delete your account or go on the **Account Edition page** to change your **email** or your **password**.

 When you find a product look closer at some of the products you can click on the **see product** link and it will show you the specific product on a new page with some more information and an image.
-(The image is)

 ## Pre-requisites